 If you are undergoing divorce and have questions about asset division, you might want to consider employing the services of an Alpharetta division of assets lawyer.
 Getting help from a qualified attorney could have a positive impact on your financial and personal future and make a difficult process easier to get through.

-Under Georgia state law, divorce courts divide property in accordance with the Equitable Distribution Principle.
+Under Georgia state law, divorce courts must divide property in accordance with the Equitable Distribution Principle.
 Equitable distribution means a couple’s assets should be allocated in the fairest possible manner.

 “Equitable,” however, neither guarantees nor implies an even 50-50 split.
 One spouse could be awarded larger or more valuable assets than the other depending on the circumstances.
 A court would render such a decision after considering several influencing factors, including: